mcholismalik/software-engineer-be-roadmap/README.md

       - **Tree Traversal** :star: Methods to visit nodes in a specific order (in-order, pre-order, post-order).
       - **Depth First Search** :fire: Explores as far as possible along a branch before backtracking
       - **Breadth First Search** :fire: Explores all the neighbors of a node before moving to their child nodes.
-      - **Backtracking** :fire: Solving a tricky puzzle by trying different moves and undoing them if they don't work, until you find the right sequence of moves.
   3. **Sort**
       - **Bubble Sort** :star: Comparing and swapping adjacent elements until the list is sorted.
-      - **Insertion Sort** :star: Building a sorted list by inserting elements into their correct positions.
-      - **Selection Sort** :star: Selecting the smallest item and placing it in the sorted portion
-      - **Merge Sort** :snowflake: Divides the list into tiny parts, sorts each part, and then puts them together to make a sorted list.
       - **Quick Sort** :snowflake: Quickly rearranges the list by picking a number and sorting the list around it, and it keeps doing this until the whole list is sorted.
+      - **Merge Sort** :snowflake: Divides the list into tiny parts, sorts each part, and then puts them together to make a sorted list
   4. **Parallelism** :fire:
       - **Concurrent** Make progress simultaneously, providing the illusion of parallelism.
       - **Multithreading** Multiple threads within a single process run concurrently and share memory.
       - **Multiprocessing** Independent processes run concurrently, with their own memory spaces.
   5. **Dynamic Programming** :fire: Breaking them into smaller subproblems, solving each subproblem only once, and storing the results to avoid redundancy.
-  6. **Backtracking** :fire: Do tracking into solution if we not found the solution we do back then find the other, its why called back tracking
+  6. **Backtracking** :fire: Solving a tricky puzzle by trying different moves and undoing them if they don't work, until you find the right sequence of moves.

 ## Data Structure